 Charles G. Finney, cults, deception, discerning the spirits, exhortation, following Jesus, Freemasonry, Johann Wolfgang von Goethe, Lions Clubs International, oaths, Rotary International, Satan, Sects, sin, the devil, true faith, warning

 This time you might wonder at the topic I chose to write about.
 Like the charismatic issue that has bothered me for some time and eventually led to my last article, today I felt I should start to illustrate the possible dangers that might approach us in our every day life through people who are not necessarily Christians although they sometimes claim to believe in God.
 I am referring to ‘noble’, well-deemed people (mostly men) who might work as university professors, physicians, judges, notaries or bank directors.
 This list is anything but exhaustive.
-It might only serve to point you to the credibility their profession normally lends to them.
+It might only serve to point you to the credibility their profession normally provides.
 What they all have in common is that they are (very) successful.
 Most of the times they are rich at that.
 Sometimes they become famous, too, sooner or later.
 However, they had to do something in order to get there.
 As German author and poet Johann Wolfgang von Goethe in his work “Faust” described, “The erudite Faust is highly successful yet dissatisfied with his life, which leads him to make a pact with the devil, exchanging his soul for unlimited knowledge and worldly pleasures.”
 (1)

 Below I offer you now the testimony of a famous Christian: Charles Grandison Finney characterizes Freemasonry and its dangers in detail since “as a young man Finney was a third-degree Master Mason” (3).